+Methods and Results: BarnebyLives uses geospatial data from the U.S. Census Bureau to provide political jurisdiction information, and data from other sources, including the United States Geological Survey.
+It will aid in expand collection notes by providing information on abiotic site conditions.
+It uses inhouse spell checks to verify the spelling of a collection at all taxonomic ranks, the IPNI standard author database to check standard author abbreviations, and the Royal Botanic Garden Kews ‘Plants of the World Online’ to check for nomenclatural innovations.
+The package outputs data in a tabular format, as well as a spatial format, for review by the user to accept or confirm changes, before dynamically rendering labels using LaTeX.

+Conclusions: BarnebyLives provides accurate political and physical information, reduces typos, provides users the most current taxonomic opinions, generates driving directions to sites, and produces aesthetically appealing labels and shipping manifests in a matter of minutes.

-Nearly 400 million specimens are housed in herbaria around the globe (Thiers (2021)).
-These specimens, generally collected to describe the taxonomic diversity of plants and document the worlds floristic diversity, have recently found myriad new applications in several fields adjacent to botany such as conservation biology and ecology (Greve et al. (2016), James et al. (2018), Brewer et al. (2019), Rønsted et al. (2020)).
+Nearly 400 million specimens are housed in herbaria around the globe (Thiers (2021).
 However, The rate of accessioning new collections to herbaria diminished in the 20th century as priorities in biology shifted away from describing and documenting earths biodiversity and towards understanding cellular and molecular processes (Prather et al. (2004), Pyke and Ehrlich (2010), Daru et al. (2018)).
-This shift, among other factors, lead to a decline in the funding allocated to collections based research, the number of staff maintaining and accessioning new collections, and educating students in these practices (Funk (2014)).
-Fortunately, renewed interest approaches in collections generated by ‘big data approaches’, such as museuomics, have brought herbarium collections back to the forefront of the natural sciences (Rønsted et al. (2020), Marsico et al. (2020)).In fact innovations in computing, specimen digitization, data sharing, DNA sequencing, and statistics have likely brought about greater use of herbarium specimens than ever before (Greve et al. (2016), James et al. (2018), Brewer et al. (2019), Rønsted et al. (2020)).
-The current uses of specimen based data extend far beyond their traditional roles in systematics and floristics, and studies utilizing collections are regularly carried out to better understand the ecological niches, phenological processes, and interactions of plants (Rønsted et al. (2020), Davis (2023)).
-We anticipate that collections haveare yet to gain their full, fostered by novel approaches become more accessible, such as remote and electronic sensing, meta-barcoding, and community science (Tosa et al. (2021)).
-While image based or purely observational (rather than collections based) citizen science initializes (e.g. iNaturalist, BudBurst) have dovetailed to meet many of these research needs specimens contain rich data which are not accessible via images.
-Namely specimens have the ability to: provide samples of DNA, secondary metabolites, or proteins, notes on the status and composition of the biotic and abiotic settings at time of collection, material for measuring (micro-)morphological attributes (Borges et al. (2020)), and seeds or pollen; ensuing specimens as the ultimate botanical data source into perpetuity.
+This shift, among other factors, lead to a decline in the funding allocated to collections-based research, the number of staff maintaining and accessioning new collections, and educating students in these practices (Funk (2014)).
+Historically specimens have been used to describe the taxonomic diversity of plants and document the worlds floristic diversity (Greve et al. (2016), James et al. (2018), Brewer et al. (2019), Rønsted et al. (2020)).
+A renewed interest in herbarium data through ‘big data approaches’, such as museuomics, has brought herbarium collections back to the forefront of the natural sciences (Rønsted et al. (2020), Marsico et al. (2020)). )).

+Innovations in computing, specimen digitization, data sharing, DNA sequencing, and statistics have likely brought about greater use of herbarium specimens (Greve et al. (2016), James et al. (2018), Brewer et al. (2019), Rønsted et al. (2020)).
+The current uses of specimen data extend far beyond their traditional roles in systematics and floristics, and studies utilizing collections are regularly carried out to better understand the ecological niches, phenological processes, and interactions of plants (Rønsted et al. (2020), Davis (2023)).
+We anticipate that collections have yet to gain their full, fostered by novel approaches become more accessible, such as remote and electronic sensing, meta-barcoding, and community science (Tosa et al. (2021)).
+While image based or purely observational (rather than collections based) citizen science approaches (e.g. iNaturalist, BudBurst) have dovetailed to meet many of these research needs specimens contain rich data which are not accessible via images.
+Specimens have the additional potential to: provide samples of DNA, secondary metabolites, or proteins, notes on the status and composition of the biotic and abiotic settings at time of collection, material for measuring (micro-)morphological attributes (Borges et al. (2020)), and seeds or pollen.
+These factors will ensure that specimens will remain the ultimate botanical data source into perpetuity.